 This, again, shouldn’t be your final destination because while income would naturally increase, you’re still nowhere near making a killing, and your revenue is not as secure as you would like it to be.

 Just as with your franchise club days, working as a contract trainer with private and boutique gyms should be a stepping stone.

 This is where you establish your reputation as a reliable and seasoned fitness pro while growing your influence and client base.

 From here, you want to be in a position to invest in an independent operation.
-You either want to open your own facility or function without the need for one by offering fitness-related products or services that don’t require fixed premises such as online training or house calls.
+You either want to open your own facility or function without needing one by offering fitness-related products or services that don’t require fixed premises, such as online training or house calls.

-The best way to track your progress and figure out if you’re ready for the next big move, especially income-wise is to keep track of all relevant numbers.
+The best way to track your progress and determine if you’re ready for the next big move, especially income-wise is to keep track of all relevant numbers.

-The highest-paid personal trainers are the ones who have gone through the works, starting from the bottom and paying their dues.
+The highest-paid personal trainers are the ones who have gone through the work, starting from the bottom and paying their dues.